asunny72/blog/docs/baby/breast-feeding-journey.md

 Days could not be any longer.
 Wasn't breastfeeding supposed to be a magical moment between mother and child?
 Why is it causing an active rift where Mama is less present than ever during feedings, and too emotionally depressed to play with baby more than once or twice after feeds?

-This was an increadibly tough time in our lives, in that we were faced with emotional blow after blow, kept piling on frustration.

-Online resources and lactation consultants would inform us that there shouldn't be any pain after an initial two week period.
+This was an incredibly tough time in our lives, in that we were faced with emotional blow after blow, kept piling on frustration, and kept losing momentum.
+For example, online resources and lactation consultants would inform us that there shouldn't be any pain after an initial two week period.

 We worked with a really good private lactation consultant who informed us that there will be pain - the nipple needs to leatherize.
 Then, there should be pain everytime at the start, but should get better quickly.